Florida voter registration guide

 Registering to vote in Florida with a felony conviction

-Voting rights are restored once you have completed your sentence, including prison, parole, probation, and payment of all fines and fees.
-If you were convicted of murder or a sexual offense, you must apply for restoration through the Florida Clemency Board
+Voting rights are automatically restored for most felonies upon completion of prison, parole, probation, and payment of all fines and fees.
+If you were convicted of murder or a sexual offense, you must apply for restoration through the Florida Clemency Board.

 Local election office

 Contact your local election office if you have questions.